CaptainProton42/LiquidContainerDemo/README.md

 **Fourth pass** `tint.shader`: Draw the label texture and darken the edges of the container.
 Add some lighting effects like clearcoat to simulate the glass in front of the liquid. *Drawn in front of all other passes.*

-*[I also posted an explanation of a previous version on Reddit](https://www.reddit.com/r/godot/comments/guhtfm/my_wip_liquidinbottle_shader_since_this_stuff/), however, this may be outdated in parts.*
+*[I also posted a more detailed explanation of a previous version on Reddit](https://www.reddit.com/r/godot/comments/guhtfm/my_wip_liquidinbottle_shader_since_this_stuff/), however, this may be outdated in parts.*

 Script
 ------